-You create the easy handles you want and you set all the options just like you have been told above, and then you create a multi handle with $curl_multi_init(3)$ and add all those easy handles to that multi handle with $curl_multi_add_handle(3)$.
+You create the easy handles you want, one for each concurrent transfer, and you set all the options just like you learned above, and then you create a multi handle with curl_multi_init(3) and add all those easy handles to that multi handle with curl_multi_add_handle(3).

-When you've added the handles you have for the moment (you can still add new ones at any time), you start the transfers by calling curl multi perform(3).
+When you've added the handles you have for the moment (you can still add new ones at any time), you start the transfers by calling curl_multi_perform(3).

 curl_multi_perform(3) is asynchronous.
-It will only execute as little as possible and then return back control to your program.
+It will only perform what can be done now and then return back control to your program.
 It is designed to never block.
-If it returns CURLM_CALL_MULTI_PERFORM you better call it again soon, as that is a signal that it still has local data to send or remote data to receive.
+You need to keep calling the function until all transfers are completed.